 Tip for cochlear implant families:

 Just as with any surgery, rehabilitation (both at home and with your child’s audiologist) is critical to his or her hearing progress and success.
+Your child will need to practice listening and speaking as much as possible.
+Please keep in mind that progress may take some time, but persistence and consistency can help a great deal.
 That’s why we offer robust and easy-to-use rehabilitation programs through The Communication Corner Opens in new window that can be tailored to your child’s needs at every learning level.